Public Records Requests

 How to submit a public records request

 We’ve made it easy to ask for public records with this pdf Form PRR – Public Records Request form.
-Just print the form, complete it, sign, and deliver it to us in one of the following ways:
+Just print the form, complete it, sign it, and deliver it to us in one of the following ways:

 Fees and payments